UnisM1/Learning_JavaScript/README.md

 I will also be learning new concepts such as asynchronocity and promises.
-This week will also be fundamental in teaching me how to learn a programming language by noticing similar concepts and applying a methodical approach to tackling said programming languages's differing qualities such as syntax or new concepts
+This week will also be fundamental in teaching me how to learn a programming language by noticing similar concepts and applying a methodical approach to tackling said programming languages's differing qualities such as syntax or new concepts.